A-7 D Aircraft

-The first stage of the move will be an extraordinary sight— the CH-47 unit from the Iowa Army National Guard in Davenport will transport the A-7 D by helicopter from Martin’s Airfield to the 185th Air Refueling Wing in Sioux City.
-Once there, the aircraft will undergo a full restoration, including washing, sanding, repairs, and a fresh coat of paint to return it to its original condition.
+The process of relocating and restoring the plane involved several steps, careful planning, and support from both the Army and the Air Force.
+First, the CH-47 unit from the Iowa Army National Guard in Davenport transported the A-7 D by helicopter from Martin’s Airfield to the 185th Air Refueling Wing in Sioux City.
+Once there, the aircraft underwent a full restoration, including washing, sanding, repairs, and a fresh coat of paint to return it to its original condition.

-Later in 2025, the fully restored A-7 D will be moved to its final home at Siouxland Freedom Park, where it will be prominently displayed on the front lawn in front of the Interpretive Center on the west side of the building.
+On September 16, 2025, the fully restored A-7 D was moved to its final home at Siouxland Freedom Park, where it is prominently displayed on the front lawn in front of the Interpretive Center on the west side of the building.

 What Drives Us